 DevCon is available for Microsoft Windows 2000 or later version and Windows Server 2003.
 That means that the tool is compatible with all the latest Windows versions such as Windows 8, Windows 8.1, etc.

 To begin using this tool, you will have to first, download DevCon from the Microsoft Support website.
-You will get it for 32-bit version as well as 64-bit version of Windows.
+You will get it for a 32-bit version as well as a 64-bit version of Windows.
 After downloading and unzipping the file, you need to choose the version 32-bit or 64-bit, for your Windows computer.
 Or else, you can also put the entire unzipped DevCon folder inside your System Drive.

 After opening the Command Prompt windows, enter the following command:

 c:\devcon is the path where you have placed the unzipped folder.